stephbuon/hansard-speakers/README.md

 William L Bruges
 William H L Bruges
 William Heald L Bruges
 William H Ludlow Bruges
 (add more
 ```

 After generating permutations, office term and office position data is loaded, where office term includes (enter), and office data includes (enter).
-MP's corresponding IDs are maped to office terms and office positions that have start and end dates.
+MP's corresponding IDs are mapped to office terms and office positions that have start and end dates.
 If the start date is missing a day or month, the start date will be assigned the first day of the year.
 If the end date is missing a day or month, it will be assigned the last date of the year.

 At this point, the Hansard data is imported and chunked for parallel processing.
-Common OCR errors like (enter), are fixed w/ regexes and mispellings csv.
+Common OCR errors for words like “Mr.,” “the,” etc. For a full list, see (enter).
 All symbols, except hyphens, are discarded.

-Apply a custom set of Levenshtein Distance rules
-where each
-is an edit

-office titles
-distance of 4

-found it more reliable than Jaro distance
-funky results
-controlled setting restrict

-For efficency
-has the tuple ofthe speaker name and speechdate already been processed (as the same speaker might be speaking multiple times in a day_

-if not in the cast then we check to see if its in the inferences table (gladstone example)
-debate ID to MP ID

-check df
-honorary titles
-not found:
-lord viscount earl titles
-not found:
-name aliases
-not found:
-office title dataframe
-check if it has edit distance of 4
-check office holdings:
-check aliases idctionary

-binary 1/0 match or ambiguous
-no match: is a miss

-If the speaker name does not match with (enter), Levenshtein Distance is applied for fuzzy matching names (OCR ERROS).
-We found that (enter controlled setting) more effective than other popular distance measures, like Jaro distance, because (enter), whereas Jaro (enter).
-If there is still no match, apply a distance of 2 against lords titles, honorary titles, and then the dictionary of named aliases.

-For first and last name, and just last name, an edit distance of 2

-carefully and delibrerately applied to different subsections -- last names, office titles

-initials receive an  edit distance of 1

-more than one possible match: ambiguous

-else: match (only one possible speaker)

-depending on the data we use diff edit distance

-whenever he looks for speaker name in dictionaries, we always have associated metadata (like dates)
-if the speakers have no term info, it will consider data of birth and death
+After cleaning the data, the speaker name disambiguation algorithm applies fuzzy matching to office titles (such as “Prime Minister,” or “Chancellor of the Exchequer”) and regular names (such as Mr. Gladstone or Mr. Hume), which were both rife with OCR errors.
+To match with errorful names, the fuzzy match performed by the present algorithm uses Levenshtein distances carefully and deliberately applied to different data subsections.
+If operating on office titles, a distance of 4 is used.
+If operating on full names or just last names, a distance of 2 is used.
+A distance of 2 is also used for names within Lord’s Titles, Honorary Titles, and the dictionary of name aliases.

+For the present project (where we were working with missing data and growing data for most of the development of the algorithm) we found Levenshtein distance to be more effective than other distance measures commonly used in fuzzy matching, such as Jaro distance, because Jaro distance too readily matched names, whereas the Levenshtein implementation is highly restricted, decreasing the possibility that names are incorrectly matched.

+We infer the remaining speakers' true names.
+Even after collecting extensive amounts of metadata on MPs, resolving large amounts of OCR errors, and carefully reading the Hansard debates for information about speakers, (percent of conflicts) speakers could not be disambiguated because their recorded name matched another MP active during the same period.
+This problem was especially pronounced in cases where the MP was highly active in Parliament and had multiple family members who were also Parliamentarians at the same time, for example, Mr. Gladstone, Mr. Hume, Mr. Disraeli, and more.
+Some of these conflicts may occur from 5,000 up to 100,000 sentences per MP name, making the process of determining speaker by reading each sentence nearly impossible.
+Instead, the true names of these remaining speakers are inferred using a carefully curated set of language-based assumptions derived from specialized domain knowledge of the Hansard data.

+These rules for inferring speakers are handled with great care, adhering to specialized domain knowledge of the Hansard data.
+The `hansard-speakers` Wiki documents each rule, and can be viewed [here](https://github.com/stephbuon/hansard-speakers/wiki/Hansard-Speaker-Names-Inferences).

+A report on conflicting speaker names that describes why the name was inferred, as well as our resolution for handling each name, can be downloaded [here]().
+A full list of sentences where the speaker name was inferred can be viewed on the Wiki [here](), or downloaded as a CSV file [here]().

 If the name is still ambiguous at this point, MP's ages are detected.
 If the MP is less than 20 years old at the time of the debate, the MP is rejected as too young.

-Lastly, we infer remaining speakers' true names.
-Even after collecting extensive amounts of metadata on MPs, resolving large amounts of OCR errors, and carefully reading the Hansard debates for information about speakers, (percent of conflicts) speakers could not by this stage be disambiguated because their recorded name matched another MP active during the same period.
-This problem was especially pronounced in cases where the MP was highly active in Parliament and had multiple family members who were also Parliamentarians, for example, Mr. Gladstone, Mr. Hume, Mr. Disraeli, and more.
-Some of these conflicts may occur from 5,000 up to 100,000 sentences per MP name, making the process of determining speaker by reading each sentence nearly impossible.
-Instead, the true names of these remaining speakers are infered using a carefully curated set of language-based assumptions derived from specialized domain knowledge of the Hansard data.

-This step was applied last because of the inherent uncertainties in infering the true names of speakers as opposed to the relative certainly of the above mentioned methods.
-Becuase of the inherent uncertainty in infering speakers, we approach this problem with great care, adhering to our curated set of rules derived from domain knowledge of the Hansard data.
-The `hansard-speakers` Wiki documents each rule, and can be viewed [here](https://github.com/stephbuon/hansard-speakers/wiki/Hansard-Speaker-Names-Inferences).

-A report on conflicting speaker names that describes the reason was infered, as well as our resolution for handling each name, can be downloaded [here]().
-A full list of sentences where the speaker name was infered can be viewed on the Wiki [here](), or downloaded as CSV file [here]().

 ### Comparing Results
 Our pipeline significantly improves speaker recognition compared to existing data sets.
-The DiLPD data and the Eggers and Spirling data combined only matches with X% of the Hansard data.
+The DiLPD data and the Eggers and Spirling data combined only match with X% of the Hansard data.
+Speakers are assigned the status of “match,” if the
+“Ambiguous” if enter, and miss if enter.

 Hits: percentage of identified speakers
 Misses: percentage of unidentified speakers
 Unidentified: percentage of speakers who are not MPs and are not identified by the present pipeline

 REMMEBER TO CHANGE THIS SO IT DOESNT INCLUDE NAMES LIKE WITNESS AS MISSES
 MAYBE HAVE TOTAL UNIDENIFIED SPEAKERS